 Leadership & Mindfulness Expert

 The world is facing a global leadership crisis.
-77% of leaders think they do a good job of engaging their people, yet 88% percent of employees say their leaders don’t engage enough, and 35% percent of employees would forgo a pay raise to see their leaders fired.
+77% of leaders think they do a good job of engaging their people, yet 88% of employees say their leaders don’t engage enough, and 65% of employees would forgo a pay raise to see their leaders fired.
 Leadership and mindfulness expert Jacqueline Carter explains how organizations can confront and solve this crisis by putting their people at the center of their strategy.

 Offering immediately implementable takeaways, Jacqueline explains how leading with three core values of mindfulness, selflessness, and compassion can result in strengthened teams and improved bottom lines.